fassko/fassko.github.io/_posts/2019-08-28-graphql-ios-swift.md

 * `/visitors/ID/` - concrete visitor details with ID

-Imagine you would like to get a visitor by name.
+Imagine you would like to get a visitor by his name.
 At first, you need to get the visitors list and search by name.
-Once you find specific visitor ID you can get rest of the visitor details from another endpoint.
+Once you find specific visitor ID you can get the rest of the visitor details from another endpoint.

 Using GraphQL you could do this with just one request to the server.
 You just need to specify what kind of data would you like to get in declarative GraphQL syntax: